mmkari/react-star-picker/docs/components/DefaultStarRenderer.md

 - `index`: the zero based index of this star
 - `selectedIndex`: index of the star matching the current rating
 - `hoverIndex`: index of the star currently hovered on
-- `size`: used for font-size, button size, etc.
 - `starRendererProps`: optional formatting props (explained separately below)

 The `starRendererProps` prop contains optional styling props that are explained below.